k4rl-El/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion deletes the directory my_first_directory from tmp<br>
 10-back changes the working directory to the previous one<br>
 11-lists list the files in several directories in long formant<br>
-12-file_type prints the type of a the file iamafile
+12-file_type prints the type of a the file iamafile<br>
+13-symbolic_link craetes a soft link between _ls_ and /bin/ls